Regulatory actions for May 23, 2025

 May 23, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Phraxis.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bayer, Bioarctic, Celltrion, Eli Lilly, Kelun-Biotech, Relief, Urogen.

 Briefs